Cathal Kelly: It’s a shame Canada lost women's hockey final, but there is no shame in it

 "We need to be proud of ourselves and hold our heads high," she said.

-That is the expected thing to say these days – "hold our heads high."
+That is the expected line these days – "hold our heads high."
 Sport is the last place where people feel they need to express shame in loss.

 But each of us loses.
-It is the most familiar thing to us non-super humans about an Olympics – watching other people experience in large, public ways what each of us go through in small, private ones.
+It is the most familiar thing to us non-superhumans about an Olympics – watching other people experience in large, public ways what each of us go through in small, private ones.
 It's the great Olympic leveller.

 Yes, it's a shame Canada lost, but there is no shame in it.